Davmuz/phraw/docs/installation.rst

 Creation of the web site
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Phraw is now ready to use.
-In order to see something you should create an index.php file and create some template.
+In order to print something you should create an index.php file.
 Continue reading the next chapter :ref:`quickstart` for more informations.